Auckland Landscape Design – Plants for Coastal Sites

 Puka (Meryta sinclarii) is a stand-out landscape feature tree, with distinct oversized glossy leaves just perfect for a sub-tropical design.
 It needs space to spread though and as we know the Auckland garden can often be spatially challenged.

-Showy Hibiscus are popular in sub-tropical landscape design and with a little shelter from the harshest winds can also be suitable in a coastal design.
+Showy Hibiscus are popular in sub-tropical landscape design and with a little shelter from the harshest winds can also be suitable in a coastal garden design.
 With so many to choose from it’s hard to know where to start.
 For the Auckland landscape, consider New Zealand-bred varieties by Jack Clarke, known as Clarke’s Hybrids.
 These are a cross between Fijian and Hawaiian hibiscus and are ideally suited to Auckland conditions.
-Hawaiian hibiscus are also suitable for the Auckland landscape, preferring a warm, sheltered, sunny spot.
+Hawaiian hibiscus is also suitable for the Auckland landscape, preferring a warm, sheltered, sunny spot.